-You can take advantage of a domain wildcard such as \.home.arpa, by adding a new entry to the Hosts file in client machines that will connect to your test server.
+You can take advantage of a subdomain like .home.arpa by adding a new entry to the Hosts file in client devices that will connect to your test server.

-This is a quick and dirty technique, but has the drawback of having to do the change separately on each client.
-Also, doing this is easy in desktop computers, but not so easy (or outright impossible) on mobile devices.
+This is an easy thing to do, but has the drawback of having to change each client separately.
+Also, doing this is easy on desktop computers, but not so easy (or outright impossible) on mobile devices.

-On Linux and macOS, add a line like this to your /etc/hosts file (but with the correct IP address of your server):
+For Linux and macOS you just need to add a line like this to your /etc/hosts file (but with the correct IP address of your server):

 '''

-192.168.1.50 dev.home.arpa
+192.168.1.50 server.home.arpa

 '''

-Now, opening dev.home.arpa on a client's web browser will access your test server at 192.168.1.50.
+Now, opening server.home.arpa on that client will access your test server located at 192.168.1.50.

 On Windows you can do the same; the Hosts file is located at %SystemRoot%\System32\drivers\etc\hosts.

-Different systems have this file in different locations, so check here for a more complete list: Wikipedia: Hosts (file)#Location in the file system.
+Different systems have this file in different locations, so check here for a more complete list: Wikipedia: Hosts\(file)#Location\in\the\file\system.

-40.1.2 With Zeroconf
+40.1.2 With Zeroconf (mDNS)

-You can publish your server IP address as a temporary domain name in your LAN.
-This is a more flexible solution than editing Hosts files in every client machine, as it only needs to be done once, in the server itself.
+You can publish your server IP address as a discoverable Zeroconf name in your LAN.
+This is a more flexible solution than editing Hosts files in every client device, as it only needs to be done once, in the server itself.